Experienced Civil And Criminal Appellate Lawyers

 Our accomplished lawyers have argued appeals before the Minnesota Court of Appeals, the Minnesota Supreme Court, and the United States Court of Appeals for the 8th Circuit, with numerous published decisions.
 We represent individuals and businesses in Minneapolis, the Twin Cities and statewide, and invite you to a free initial discussion to examine your case.

 Do I Have Grounds For Appeal?

-A bad result is not by itself basis for filing an appeal.
-In order for a higher court to reverse a decision or order a new trial, we must demonstrate "fatal" flaws in the justice process that turned the tide against you, such as:
+A bad result is not on its basis for filing an appeal.
+In order for a higher court to reverse a decision or order a new trial, we must demonstrate “fatal” flaws in the justice process that turned the tide against you such as:

 - A judge’s misapplication of the law or legal precedent

 - Favorable evidence wrongly excluded

 - Procedural errors in motions, hearings or the trial

 In civil matters, our attorneys have appealed jury awards, other verdicts, summary judgments or other dispositive rulings of a trial court, and appeals of administrative or governmental entity decisions.
 Our appellate cases mirror our civil litigation practice – appeals over business deals, real estate transactions, property takings, land use, contracts and leases, employment, intellectual property, divorce and custody, probate and bankruptcy.